Last updated on April 29, 2026

 Final Verdict

-The Seven Deadly Sins: Origin is not a gacha game.
-It looks great.
-Plays well enough.
+The Seven Deadly Sins: Origin is no gacha game.
+It looks stunning and plays decently.

-As an adaptation of a great manga it falls short.
-The world is there.
-The characters are mostly not.
-The power fantasy is.
-The music doesn’t deliver.
+As an adaptation of a legendary manga, it falls short.
+The world shines, but most characters are absent.
+Power fantasy delivers, yet the music falls flat.

 Score: 6.8 / 10